Xcraft-Inc/windev/README.md

-# Minimal bootstrapper for WindowsToolchain
+# Minimal bootstrapper for Windows Toolchain

 ## How to bootstrap